swillhs/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/sqlplay6.png

 #.
 Use the **Parameters** link to get the parsed string from the previous action i.e. the VM IP for the **IP Address/Hostname** field.
 Provide the SQL VM credentials listed below.
-Provide the followng path to script and replace **Name** with your name so you can recognize your log file in the google drive. **If you chose to import the Playbook for this lab instead of creating it, you may skip this step**
+Provide the followng path to script and replace <Name> with your name so you can recognize your log file in the google drive.
+Make sure to enter only your first name or full name without any spaces in betweeen since the script will read in only one string, example - **firstname_lastname**. **If you chose to import the Playbook for this lab instead of creating it, you may skip this step**

    - **Username: Administrator**
    - **Password: Nutanix/4u**.
-   - **JSON Path:** C:\\Users\\Administrator\\Desktop\\UploadToGDrive.ps1 -id Name
+   - **JSON Path:** C:\\Users\\Administrator\\Desktop\\UploadToGDrive.ps1 -id <Name>

   .. figure:: images/sqlplay7.png